You have turned-in this assignment. You can review the lesson and see your previous answers.

 Once you have designed your device, it is important to develop the design to ensure it will be successful.

-"How will I attach the case to the child, their clothes or their bag?
+"How will I attach the case to the child, "their clothes, or their bag?

 " Sam conducted some primary research.

-He measured the different places the device could be attached.
+She measured the different places the device could be attached.

 On the case Sam is using, there are several slots which could be used to attach the strap.

-We can see them here on the top view and the side view.
+We can see them here, on the top view and the side view.

-Sam uses paper to model his ideas.
+Sam uses paper to model her ideas.

-The yellow paper model fits through the wider slots at the bottom of the case, and the pink paper model fits through the narrower slots at the side of the case.
+The yellow paper model fits through the wider slots at the bottom of the case.

 Here we have a check for understanding.